 At regular intervals, leading personalities in their respective fields of expertise donate their time and talent as guest speakers.
-Moreover, participants at the yearly Time of the Writer Festival, Durban International Film Festival and Poetry Africa conduct workshops.
+Moreover, participants at the yearly festivals hosted by the Centre for the Creative Arts at UKZN such as the Time of the Writer Festival, Durban International Film Festival and Poetry Africa conduct workshops.